-Being frugal rocks so hard that it will give your finances whiplash.
+Being frugal rocks so hard it will give your finances whiplash.
 I’m not talking about the car accident kind.
 I’m talking about the good kind of whiplash.
 You know, the kind you get after a Slayer concert.

 1) Having Money for Emergencies

 Let’s face it, things happen.
 You may have unexpected car repairs or need a new water heater.
 Maybe you’ll head to the emergency room and instantly hit your deductible for the year.
-Whatever the case may be, living frugally means that you have money saved for it.
+Whatever the case may be, living frugally means you have money saved for it.
 Instead of putting the new expense on credit, you get peace of mind by knowing you can write a check for it.
 Knowing you can take care of any problem that may arise is a great feeling.

 2) Being Able to Retire